-Ornithoglossum gracile is found on rocky sandstone or quartzite slopes in the northwest Cape.
+Ornithoglossum gracile B.Nord. is found on rocky sandstone or quartzite slopes in the northwest Cape.
 Plants grow from 2-10 cm and have three or four lanceolate undulate or crisped leaves and nodding actinomorphic spreading pale green freesia scented flowers.
 The species flowers April-May.

-Ornithoglossum parviflorum grows on stony slopes from Namaqualand and the western Karoo to Worcester.
+Ornithoglossum parviflorum B.Nord. grows on stony slopes from Namaqualand and the western Karoo to Worcester.
 It grows to 20 cm and has two to four linear-lanceolate, often undulate leaves and green and purple unscented flowers.
 It flowers June through October.